Guam High School (Daegu)

-Gu-Am High School (구암고등학교) is a high school that is located in Daegu in South Korea.
+Guam High School is a high school that is located in Daegu in South Korea.

 Symbol of school

 The flower that symbolizes the school is Japanese apricot flower, which indicates elegant figure, noble dignity, elegant curve beauty.
 The tree is T. caespitosa, which means strong patience, vitality, firm spirit and integrity, stubborn intention and eternity.

 History

 The school was approved on February 25 1997, and the first entrance ceremony was held on March 17 1997.